BarryDigby/barrydigby.github.io/Introduction/Prerequisites for Practical 1.md

    \* Substitute bdigby for your username.

 Personally, I am able to port straight to `lugh` by typing `ssh lugh`.
-I am not sure if this will work on your machine, but the most important thing is that you are able to log in, even if it via the slightly longer method.
+I am not sure if this will work on your machine, but the most important thing is that you are able to log in, even if it is via the scenic route.

 Please get this working for next weeks tutorial.
 If you are having trouble with logging in from now until the next practical, email Shane as he is a system admin for `lugh`.